4GeeksAcademy/html-forms-tutorial-exercises/exercises/03-Type-Radio/README.md

 The `input type=radio` is used when the user is not allowed to pick more than one option.

-To group bind to different radios into the same group of options you need to assign them the same name.
+To bind different radios into the same group of options you need to assign them the same name.

 ## 📝 Instructions: